 Want to take the stress out of tax season?
-It starts with staying on top of your books all-year-round with an MTD-compatible tool like FreshBooks.
+It starts with staying on top of your books all year round with an MTD-compatible tool like FreshBooks.

 Even though it comes every year, getting your business ready for tax season can be daunting and stressful.
 There’s nothing more annoying than realising you’ve forgotten a major expense just as you’re about to file your return.
 (Who hasn’t been there?)
 And with new rules like Making Tax Digital (MTD) in the mix, it can seem like there are only more complications to wrap your head around.

-But using cloud accounting software like FreshBooks can make filing your taxes so much easier.
+But cloud accounting software like FreshBooks can make filing your taxes much easier.
 FreshBooks is MTD-compatible and HM Revenue & Customs (HMRC)-approved.
 Plus, tools like expense tracking and accounting reports keep you on top of your business all year round.

 Here are 6 ways FreshBooks helps you manage your books.